PagerDuty/public-support-scripts/README.md

   incidents in an automated fashion
 * [Notifications team report](notifications_team_report): Generate a report of notification counts scoped to one or more specific teams
+* [On-call Report](on_call_report): Get information across a PagerDuty account about on-call users and escalation policy configuration.
 * [Overrides bulk operations](overrides_bulk_operations): Schedule vacation
   overrides for a given user, list overrides, or mass-delete a list of overrides.